 If depth allows, try to allow an inch between each row, rather than packing them together end to end, as this will allow fresh air to reach more surface area of your logs.

-Our small log store allows you to stack your logs two rows deep, while our extra large log store allows for three rows deep – both log stores are ideal for storing any of our kiln dried logs.
+Our small log store allows you to stack your logs two rows deep and is ideal for storing any of our kiln dried logs.

 As mentioned in our other articles on log stores, it’s crucial the store you purchase is slatted and not solid, with the front of the log store open and not closed.